Tuesday, October 4, 2016

 My jigging rods don’t have the sensitive panfish tips.
 They’re stout, but allow enough play.
 I attach an ultralight reel loaded with 15-pound test Power Pro braid.
 A uni to uni knot connects a 15-pound test fluorocarbon leader, to which a small snap is tied, the Kastmaster snapped on.
 Experiment with jigging by using your imagination as if it’s a perceptual power, rather than frivolous fancy.
 Some research suggests active imagination helps create possibilities as if from thin air.
 Possibilities that may actually happen, because the energy of intention is energy just the same as any other form.
 Pickerel will likely hit a jig that suddenly behaves erratically, but tempt them in by subtly twitching the spoon.

-Pickerel provide that jolt to make an otherwise frozen environment come to life.
-Ice fishing is much more than a way to get cold and miserable.
-It’s a way to connect with friends and fish alike.
+Never forget that pickerel provide that jolt to make an otherwise frozen environment come to life.
+Ice fishing is a way to connect with friends and fish alike.

 No comments: